antebrl/travel-link/docs/user-research/requirement-engineering.md

 > The analysis shows a certain similarity between the MVP from personas ranking and the survey results.
 Since the survey represents a larger group of important users, it will be used as the basis for selecting the features.

-[^1]: Shared Expenses are a planned feature.
-But we decided to priotize other features, because they are essential for our vision and assigning expenses can also be done within the shared checklist feature.
+[^1]: Shared Expenses is a planned feature.
+But we decided to priotize other features, because they are essential for our vision and assigning expenses can also be done within the shared checklist feature: Create a group checklist item "Pay 10$ to Ante" and assign it someone.

 ## Vision Statement
 For **group travelers**, <br>